Reputation in the Shadow of Exit

 Theorem \ref{t: commitment theorem} leads to novel comparisons of Markov equilibria.
 In the complete information game, Markov equilibrium cannot sustain the Stackelberg payoff even when it is an equilibrium of the repeated game in general (Propositions \ref{p: folk theorem} and \ref{p: markov folk theorem}).
-However, when the regime faces reputational incentives, the unique Markov equilibrium is the one where the long-run player plays their Stackelberg action at every period and perfectly pools with the committed type\footnote{This contrasts with past work, which shows that even under perfect monitoring there can be a continuum of equilibria, see \cite{PeiLi21}}.
-Thus, the Markov refinement not only helps select the regime's best equilibrium payoff, but allows the regime to strictly outperform their best Markov payoff in the complete information game when they have incentives for reputation formation.
+However, when the long-run player faces reputational incentives, the long-run player plays their Stackelberg action at every period and perfectly pools with the committed type in all Markov equilibria\footnote{This contrasts with past work, which shows that even under perfect monitoring there can be a continuum of equilibria, see \cite{PeiLi21}.}.
+Thus, the Markov refinement not only helps select the long run player's best equilibrium payoff in the perturbed reputation game, but selects a payoff for the long-run player which is strictly higher than their best Markov payoff in the complete information game without reputational incentives.

 I illustrate my results by returning to the chain store game.
-I show that when accommodating the entrant leads to some probability the game permanently ends, one of two things can happen depending on whether the credible beliefs restriction is adopted.
+I show that when accommodating the entrant leads to some probability the game permanently ends, one of two things can happen depending on whether the Markov beliefs restriction is adopted.
 First, in Markov equilibrium, there exists a unique equilibrium profile which secures the long-run player their Stackelberg payoff.
-However, in sequential equilibrium, the long-run player's payoff may secure only their minimax payoff, exactly because of pathological equilibria where short-run players vary play in ways that are payoff-irrelevant.
+However, in sequential equilibrium, the long-run player's payoff may secure only their minimax payoff, exactly because of the existence of equilibria where short-run players vary play in ways that are payoff-irrelevant.
 That the long-run player cannot secure a high payoff in sequential equilibrium contrasts sharply with the results of the chain store game absent exit.
 I interpret these results as giving qualified commitment foundations for the chain store game with exit.